A Lightly Sweetened Breakfast Muffin

 More Muffin Recipes to Try

-If you enjoyed these apple cinnamon oatmeal muffins, be sure to explore more muffin recipes for every season.
+If you enjoyed these apple oatmeal muffins with buttermilk, be sure to explore these other recipes.
 Try our bright and tangy Lemon Poppy Seed Buttermilk Muffins, sweet and tropical Pineapple Lemon Mini Muffins, or cozy Pumpkin Spice Muffins.
 Each one brings a unique flavor twist while keeping the homemade simplicity we love.

 Ingredients